-When facing the problem, the best is to try switching your old bulb for a new LED one.
-LED lights are available in a wide variety of shapes and sizes.
-You should be able to find the perfect bulb suited to your needs.
-Before replacing your bulb, always make sure the power is off and the bulb has cooled down.
-If your bulb is still flickering after you switched to the new LED bulb, you might want to check other alternatives.
+When facing this problem, you can always try replacing your old light with a new one.
+If you haven't already, this may also be a good time to switch to LED.
+LED lights are available in a wide variety of shapes and sizes so you should be able to find the perfect LED replacement to suit your needs.
+Before replacing a bulb, make sure the power is turned off and the bulb has cooled down.
+If your light is still flickering after you've switched to the new LED one, you'll have to look for other solutions.